Fast3Dcache: Training-free 3D Geometry Synthesis Acceleration: Introduction

 After determining the cache quota for each timestep according to the stabilization pattern, we further design a robust selection criterion, termed the Spatiotemporal Stability Criterion (\textbf{SSC}), to accurately identify which tokens should be cached.
 Intuitively, given the cache quota predicted by the PCSC scheduler, our goal is to cache those tokens that have exhibited stable behavior in recent timesteps, namely, features corresponding to regions whose geometric states have largely converged.
 To achieve this, SSC evaluates voxel stability from two complementary perspectives.
 The first is the magnitude of the predicted velocity, which reflects how much a voxel’s latent representation changes between consecutive timesteps.
 The second is the acceleration, which measures the stability of velocity through the rate of change in size and direction.
 By jointly considering both magnitude and direction, SSC provides a more fine-grained measure of voxel stability than either metric alone, enabling accurate and adaptive caching decisions.

 We conduct comprehensive experiments on 3D generation tasks.
 Our approach accelerates inference substantially and maintains high geometric quality compared to non-accelerated baselines and naive caching strategies.
-Our main contributions are summarized as follows: \begin{itemize} \item We propose a novel geometry-aware caching framework for 3D diffusion models, leveraging the intrinsic stabilization patterns of voxel occupancy during denoising.

-\item We design \textbf{Predictive Caching Scheduler Constraint (PCSC)} that dynamically adjusts caching ratios over timesteps based on the predicted stabilization trend.

-\item We introduce \textbf{Spatiotemporal Stability Criterion (SSC)}, a robust token-selection rule that selects stable voxel tokens through a joint analysis of velocity magnitude and acceleration magnitude.

-\item Extensive experiments validate that our approach achieves state-of-the-art acceleration-performance trade-offs on 3D generation tasks, and we will release the code and models for future research. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item We propose a novel geometry-aware caching framework for 3D diffusion models, leveraging the intrinsic stabilization patterns of voxel occupancy during denoising. \item We design \textbf{Predictive Caching Scheduler Constraint (PCSC)} that dynamically adjusts caching ratios over timesteps based on the predicted stabilization trend. \item We introduce \textbf{Spatiotemporal Stability Criterion (SSC)}, a robust token-selection rule that selects stable voxel tokens through a joint analysis of velocity magnitude and acceleration magnitude. \item Extensive experiments validate that our approach achieves state-of-the-art acceleration-performance trade-offs on 3D generation tasks.
+Code and models are publicly available. \end{itemize}